BobD/www.paulswagerman.nl/README.md

 1. npm install
 2. bower install
+3. grunt
-3. grunt connect
+4. grunt connect

-The after each change you make in any file in the src folder, just run 'grunt' in your terminal and refresh your browser.
+Then after a change in a file in the src folder, just run 'grunt' in your terminal and refresh your browser.

 Or better yet, use Livereload (http://livereload.com/) and run 'grunt watch' in your terminal.
 Then every filechange will refresh the browser.